TK-Problem/nano_degree_DS/README.md

 ### Lesson 1

+**Clustering**

+K-means implementation using sklearn package.
+Examples, how results are affected by changing k-means parameters.
+Also, the importance of feature scaling is shown.

 ### Lesson 2

+**Hierarchical and density based clustering**

+* `Quiz_7` Hierarchical clustering implemented on [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris),
+* `Quiz_13` DBSCAN (density based spatial-clustering applications with noise) implementation on various datasets.

 ### Lesson 3

+**Gaussian mixture models and clustering validation**

+* `Quiz_21` GMM (Gaussian mixture models) vs K-means on generated dataset.
+Visual illustration how results are affected by different unsupervised learning approaches.

 ### Lesson 4

+**Dimensionality reduction**

+Various examples of PCA (principle component analysis) are provided.

 ### Lesson 5

+**Random projection**

+`Independent Component Analysis Lab.ipynb` shows how ICA (independent component analysis) can be used to filter out 3 instruments from noisy dataset.

 ### Project #3

+Unsupervised learning techniques are applied on Bertelsmann partners AZ Direct and Arvato Finance Solution customer dataset.
+In this project project population was grouped into various customer segments.

 ## 4. Data Science process